kaklakariada/fritzbox-java-api/README.md

     bintrayApiKey = <apiKey>
     ```

-2. Increment version number in `build.gradle`, commit and push.
+2. Increment version number in `build.gradle` and `README.md`, commit and push.
 3. Run the following command:

     ```bash